-This is breaking news from the ABC News.com website.
+This is breaking news from the ABCNews.com website.

 Former Illinois Governor George Ryan, a strong death penalty critic, was found guilty of fraud, racketeering, and tax evasion.

-All right, fine and Eddy.
+All right, fine and daddy.

 Greetings, my friends.